docsforadobe/javascript-tools-guide/4 - User-Interface Tools/managing-control-titles.rst

 The title-layout mechanism provides a simpler way to accomplish this task for many common cases.
 It allows you to define an element's title and its spacial relationship with the graphic representation of the object it identifies, without the need for additional ``statictext`` and container elements.
-Title layout operates on an element's optional :ref:`title <missing link>` and :ref:`titleLayout <missing link>` properties.
+Title layout operates on an element's optional :ref:`controlobj-title` and :ref:`controlobj-titlelayout` properties.
 It treats this title and the element's graphic representation as two separate objects whose relative positions are controlled according to layout rules within a virtual container that encloses both objects.
 This is similar to the operation of the automatic layout mechanism, but within a more limited scope.

 Title layout is available for these types of UI elements:
-- :ref:`dropdownlist`
+- :ref:`control-type-dropdownlist`
-- :ref:`flashplayer`
+- :ref:`control-type-flashplayer`
 - :ref:`iconbutton`
 - :ref:`image`
-- :ref:`tabbedpanel`
+- :ref:`control-type-tabbedpanel`

 For most of these element types, the title typically appears outside the element itself, and the virtual container is an imaginary line surrounding the title and the separate element.
 For the IconButton, the title appears inside the bounds of the button, and the virtual container is defined by the outer bounds of the element.
 The same principles apply in both cases.

-- The :ref:`title <missing link>` property is a String that defines a text label for a UI element.
-The title can appear to the left or right of the graphic element, above or below it, or superimposed over the center of the graphic element; the placement is controlled by the :ref:`titleLayout <missing link>` property.
+- The :ref:`controlobj-title` property is a String that defines a text label for a UI element.
+The title can appear to the left or right of the graphic element, above or below it, or superimposed over the center of the graphic element; the placement is controlled by the :ref:`controlobj-titlelayout` property.
-- The :ref:`titleLayout <missing link>` property is an Object containing properties that specify:
+- The :ref:`controlobj-titlelayout` property is an Object containing properties that specify:

   - The title's character width;
   - The title's justification within the character width;